QuantumNuke75/Unofficial-Modding-Guide/thebasics.md

 To see if your PAKing is working, download this [example mod](https://drive.google.com/file/d/1iSbu8JqFbry1lioBEIuB5ks0D8bhKQ7c/view?usp=sharing).
 This will turn your gun on the main menu pink if the .pak is correctly PAKed.
 Download and extract the .zip file before PAKing.

 ### Debugging
 The best way to debug any issues is to use the builtin UnrealPak.exe.
 Simply open this with cmd with the line: `unreakpak.exe -List This_Is_A_Pak.pak`.
 Look at the mounting point.
-If you have a single innermost directory that contains all your files, and the mounting point is that directory, you are fine.
-Otherwise, with multiple directories, the mounting point should be `../../../ReadyOrNot/`.
+The mounting point will be the deepest folder that encapulates all of your content.
+If it is not, you may have an issue.